robindevitt/SA-Coronavirus-Banner/readme.txt

 == Description ==

-The South African has required all .za domain names should have a way to direct people to a legitimate source of information.
+All .za domain names are required by the South African Government to have a way to direct people to a legitimate source of information regarding COVID-19.

-The relevant Government Gazette, number 43164, can now be downloaded directly from the Government Printing Works (GPW) as a PDF.
+The relevant Government Gazette, number 43164, is available to be downloaded from the Government Printing Works (GPW) as a PDF.

-The requirement for websites to link to the government Covid-19 website is contained in paragraph 5.1.4.
+The requirement for websites to link to the government COVID-19 website is set out in paragraph 5.1.4.

-If you require any changes please feel or come across a bug free to submit an issue through https://github.com/robindevitt/sa-coronavirus-banner/issues.
+Should you require any changes or if you come across a bug please submit a query through https://github.com/robindevitt/sa-coronavirus-banner/issues.

 == Installation ==